rick101777/AWS_Developer_Certification/Development and AWS Services.md

 - [[Stateless Applications]]
 - [[Unit Testing]]
 - [[Event Driven Architecture]]
-- The access of private resources in VPCs from [[Lambda]] code
+- The access of private resources in VPCs from [[AWS Lambda]] code

 **Skills in:**
-- Configuring [[Lambda]] functions by defining environment variables and parameters
+- Configuring [[AWS Lambda]] functions by defining environment variables and parameters
 	- Memory
 	- Concurrency
 	- Timeout